jrmartino/pass-grant-loader/README.md

 ###User Mode
-This mode (-m user) is similar to the grant mode, but updates users only.
+This mode (-m user) is similar to the grant mode, but updates existing PASS users only.
+Grant updates will update associated users
+(and funders) automatically.
+This mode is used to perform data updates related to model changes, for example.